 Household Cleaners & Detergents: As these would be poisonous for anyone, they are for your pets as well.
 Keep everything from laundry detergent to toilet bowl cleaner locked up away from you pets.
-Even small amounts can create chemical burns in there mouth and stomach.
+Even small amounts can create chemical burns in their mouth and stomach.
 This even includes dryer sheets!

 Alcohol: You may have seen people giving their pets a beer in the movies, but it is truly very dangerous.
-All of the symptoms you might have if you were drunk, plus more can effect your pet.
+All of the symptoms you might have if you were drunk, plus more can affect your pet.
 Alcohol can cause vomiting, dehydration, disorientation, seizures and more.

 Leeks: We all love a bit of potato and leek soup in the winter, but those leeks can cause your dog to have some not so fun symptoms.
 Just because it is a vegetable, doesn't mean it is safe for their consumption.
 Keep this one for the humans only.